 Frequently Asked Questions

 Patients often ask when they should start therapy, and while this varies from person to person, our best advice is this: the longer you suffer from hormonal imbalances, the greater your body’s decline in health will be.
-Women, in particulary rely on repeated cycles of estrogen and progesterone to keep the entire system in balance; once this cycle stops, the degenerative process accelerates.
+Women, in particularly rely on repeated cycles of estrogen and progesterone to keep the entire system in balance; once this cycle stops, the degenerative process accelerates.
 In short, the longer you wait, the faster your body will age.

 How Do I Know My Hormones Are Imbalanced?